cwrc/DEPRECATED-CWRC-Writer/README.md

 ## Customization

-The CWRCWriter menus and layout can be customized.
+The CWRC-Writer menus and layout can be customized.

 **[Back to top](#table-of-contents)**